 1) Why did you choose Imperial Materials?

-To be honest, I wasn't really sure about what I wanted to do later on or what kind of field I wanted to work on (it quite is still the case), so looking at Imperial Materials was really attractive courses are specific yet very broad.
+To be honest, I wasn't really sure about what I wanted to do later on or what kind of field I wanted to work on, so looking at Imperial Materials was really attractive courses are specific yet very broad.
 I see studying materials as an opportunity to combine many engineering fields.
-This degree allows you to relate the specificities of what you are studying to any engineering application especially when lecturers mention different topics during their lectures.
-I think this is one of the most incredible things that I realised was that all the concepts we are learning as potential future materials scientists allow us to understand the basics of our surrounding world from the action of breaking a paper clip to the thermodynamics of boiling water.
+This degree allows you to apply what you are studying to any engineering application especially when lecturers mention different topics during their lectures.
+I think one of the most incredible things that I realised was that all the concepts we are learning as potential future materials scientists allow us to understand the basics of our surrounding world, from the action of breaking a paper clip to the thermodynamics of boiling water.

 2) What is it like to study in London?

 To me, studying in London is just an amazing opportunity as you realise that, in such a dynamic city undertaking any activity is possible, and this is reinforced by the multidisciplinary societies that the union present.
 Another incredible thing is to meet people from everywhere in the world, this allows a tremendous exchange of cultures and different viewpoints and this is, in my opinion so valuable while undertaking a degree where team work and understanding other people's opinion is essential.